awwaiid/thelackthereof/content/DOM Templates.md

 updatedAt: 2006-05-05T17:57-04:00
 ---

-Heres an idea (and a project) that others have sort-of started doing -- DOM based templates.
+Here's an idea (and a project) that others have sort-of started doing -- DOM based templates.